Home biogas cheat sheet downloads banner ad.

 Feedstock and Anaerobic Digestion Processes

-This is where the crop fed biofuel AD plant designer starts with a huge advantage on the rest of the AD developers.
-There will be seasonal variations from the available crops of course, unless year-round storage can be provided for total feedstock inputs, which may be feasible for silage feedstock use, for example.
+There will be seasonal variations for the available crops of course, unless year-round storage can be provided for total feedstock inputs, but these can be predicted.

 A feed-stock and anaerobic digestion_process